google-research/hyperbo/README.md

 A Jax/Flax codebase for prior discovery in meta Bayesian optimization.
 The algorithm and analyses can be found in *[Pre-training helps Bayesian optimization too](https://ziw.mit.edu/pub/hyperbo.pdf)*.

+Also see [GPax](https://github.com/google-research/gpax) for a more modular implementation of Gaussian processes used by HyperBO based on [Tensorflow Probability](https://www.tensorflow.org/probability) with Jax backend.

 Disclaimer: This is not an officially supported Google product.

 ## Installation